Wrestling tournaments are physically and emotionally draining.

-And after all is said and done and after every match has been wrestled, and I find myself, while in the shower, recapping the last few days in my mind, and I suddenly realize what this is all about.
+And after all, is said and done and every match has been wrestled, and I find myself recapping the last few days in my mind, I suddenly realize what this is all about.

 It is about lasting memories and relationships you build through sport.

 If you asked the normal person how many moments in their life they vividly remember, I mean vividly remember, I would bet that no more than a few will come to mind.

 The sport of wrestling has created so many vivid memories for me;

 Memories that I would like to hold on to for my lifetime.

 Memories that I know I will draw upon when I need them the most.

 And that may be very soon.